-How Jivi works
+How does Jivi work?

 Jivi in clinical trials

-The results were published in the Journal of Thrombosis and Haemostasis and showed that of the 702 bleeds that occurred during the trial, 636 (90.6 percent) were successfully controlled by two or fewer infusions of Jivi per week.
-No serious side effects were reported, and no patient developed inhibitors that would prevent Jivi from working.
+The results from that study, also published in the Journal of Thrombosis and Haemostasis, showed that two or fewer infusions of Jivi per week successfully controlled 636 (90.6%) of the 702 bleeds that occurred during the trial.
+The researchers reported no serious side effects, and no patient developed inhibitors that would prevent Jivi from working.

-The U.S. Food and Drug Administration (FDA) approved Jivi as a hemophilia type A prophylaxis treatment in August 2018.
+The U.S. Food and Drug Administration approved Jivi as a hemophilia type A prophylaxis treatment in August 2018.